affableashish/k8s-hands-on/README.md

 3. Kubernetes [series](https://andrewlock.net/deploying-asp-net-core-applications-to-kubernetes-part-1-an-introduction-to-kubernetes/) by Andrew Lock.
 4. [Best practices](https://mikehadlow.com/posts/2022-06-24-writing-dotnet-services-for-kubernetes/) using Kubernetes with .NET apps.

+## Hands On
+For our example app, we have a web app and a worker service.

 ## Microservices
 A variant of the service-oriented architecture (SOA) structural style - arranges an application as a collection of loosely coupled services.